siddharthpandey973-droid/login-form-webpage/README.md

 ---

 ### 💡 How to Use
-1. Clone or download this repository.
+1. Download or clone this repository.
 2. Open the `index.html` file in your browser.
-3. Start using the calculator — click the buttons to perform operations.
+3. Enter your username/password and experience the animation.

+---

+### 📂 Folder Structure